 Noah’s Rule collects and holds personal information about an individual for the purpose of providing financial services.
 We collect this information with your consent as per our engagement letter or other documentation, for the primary purpose disclosed to you at the time of collection.

 However, in some cases Noah’s Rule will use or disclose personal information for secondary purposes (any purpose other than a primary purpose).
-Personal information obtained to provide financial services may be applied to secondary purposes if the secondary purpose is related to the primary purpose of collection and the person concerned would reasonably expect the personal information to be used or disclosed for such secondary purpose.
+Personal information obtained to provide financial services may be applied to secondary purposes if the secondary purpose is related to the primary purpose of collection and the person concerned would reasonably expect the personal information to be used or disclosed for such secondary purpose

-In some cases we may ask you to consent to any collection, use or disclosure of your personal information.
+In some cases we may ask you to expressly and additionally consent to any collection, use or disclosure of your personal information.
 Your consent will usually be required in writing but we may accept verbal consent in certain circumstances.
 We may also disclose your personal information where it is required or authorised by law.

 We may use your personal information to:

-- process your account application;
+- process your client engagement;

 - respond to any specific requests you may make of us;